2Surajagrahari/AeroNexus/README.md

 ---

 ## 🌍 Overview
-AeroNexus operates as a fault-tolerant microservice architecture, helping airlines determine the most efficient flight paths by analyzing:
+AeroNexus operates as a fault-tolerant, multi-language microservice architecture.
+It helps airlines determine the most efficient flight paths by analyzing:

-* 🌦 **Real-time satellite weather conditions** (OpenWeather API)
+* 🌦 **Real-time satellite weather & wind conditions** (OpenWeather API)
-* ⛽ **Predictive fuel consumption models** (Python-based physics engine)
+* ⛽ **3D Physics & Fuel consumption models** (Node.js Routing Engine)
-* 📍 **Geospatial and live air traffic data** (ADS-B via OpenSky)
+* 🧠 **Machine Learning Delay Predictions** (Python/Flask Microservice)
 * 🤖 **Algorithmic pathfinding** (A* and Dijkstra over Indian Airspace)

 ---

 ## 🧠 Key Features

-* ✈️ **Algorithmic Route Optimization:** Utilizes the A-Star (A*) search algorithm and the Haversine formula to compute the absolute shortest paths across a geospatial graph of 300+ aviation nodes in milliseconds.
+* ✈️ **3D Algorithmic Route Optimization:** Utilizes the A-Star (A*) search algorithm and the Haversine formula to compute the absolute shortest paths across a geospatial graph.
+The engine dynamically calculates whether it is more fuel-efficient to fly at 25,000 ft or climb to 35,000 ft based on wind resistance and distance.
-* 🌩️ **"Two-Pass" Weather-Aware Rerouting:** Ingests live weather data to validate proposed routes.
-If severe weather is detected, the engine dynamically enforces a 50km safety penalty radius, automatically generating geospatial detours around the storm cell.
+* 🌩️ **Live Weather-Aware Rerouting:** Ingests live weather data to validate proposed routes.
+If severe weather is detected, the engine dynamically calculates the cost of flying *over* the storm versus generating geospatial detours around the storm cell.
-* ⚡ **Zero-Latency WebSocket Updates:** Integrates Socket.io to push real-time route recalculations to the client the exact moment a weather anomaly appears on the radar, eliminating the need for manual refreshes.
+* 🤖 **Machine Learning Delay Prediction:** A dedicated Python microservice utilizing `scikit-learn` ingests destination wind speeds and storm proximity to calculate a live probability score for flight delays.
-* 🛡️ **High-Performance Redis Caching:** Employs an in-memory Redis cache to store regional weather data, drastically reducing external API latency and preventing rate-limiting during high-volume dispatch requests.
+* ⚡ **High-Performance Redis Caching:** Employs an Upstash Serverless Redis cache to store regional weather data, drastically reducing external API latency and preventing rate-limiting during high-volume dispatch requests.
-* ⛽ **Predictive Fuel Analysis:** Evaluates flight trajectories to project Estimated Time Enroute (ETE) and fuel burn, reducing operational costs through weather-resistant routing.
+* 🗺 **Interactive React Dashboard:** A sleek, accessible command center built with React and Tailwind CSS, featuring a customized `react-leaflet` integration to visualize dynamic flight vectors, glowing origin/destination nodes, and weather hazard zones.
-* 🗺 **Interactive 3D Command Center:** A sleek, accessible dashboard built with React and Shadcn UI, featuring a Mapbox GL JS integration to visualize dynamic flight vectors, weather hazard zones, and live ADS-B air traffic in real-time.
+* 🐳 **Docker Orchestrated:** Fully containerized architecture using Docker Compose, allowing the frontend, Node engine, and Python ML service to boot up simultaneously within an isolated network.

 ---